learn-co-students/rails-assessment-v-000/note.md

   -big when submit new time_slot
-  -time_slot show add who signed up for admin view -add message to time slot page if haven't signed up for any -past time slots vs upcoming time slots
+  -time_slot show add who signed up for admin view -add message to time slot page if haven't signed up for any -past time slots vs upcoming time slots- could this be scope method?

 #Maybe add
   -log in with google